 In fact, many people in Estonia have proposed altering their national flag with several Nordic cross designs proposed.

 In the UK, the flags of the Shetland and Orkney islands are both of Nordic cross design.
 Both islands used to be Norwegian territory.
 Around the world, many other countries, territories, islands and regions also make use of the striking design.

-The Flag of Orkney (pictured below) was chosen by public consultation in 2007.
+The Flag of Orkney (pictured above) was chosen by public consultation in 2007.
 It is said to symbolise the islands' Scottish and Norwegian heritage.

 If you like the Nordic cross, why not share this post of Pinterest?
 We've got just the pin for that: